Shantha Kottegoda: Military career

 He graduated from the Army War College, Mhow (1990-1992) and the National Defence College, India (2000).
-In 1997, he attended the Pacific Area Special Operation Course in Hawaii and underwent a special training course by British Security Services (M15) on Intelligence and Protective Security.
+In 1997, he attended the Pacific Area Special Operation Course in Hawaii and underwent a special training course by British Security Services (M15) on intelligence and protective security.

-Commanding operational formations, he served as Commander 10th Brigade Group in Kayts and Pooneryn; Brigade Commander of the 3rd Brigade in Batticaloa and 5th Brigade in Mannar; General Officer Commanding, 55 Division in Jaffna, the 51 Division in Mirusuvil and the 21 Division, Pompemadu.
-From 2000 thru 2002, he was the Security Forces Headquarters – Wanni.
-In 2003 he was Deputy Chief of Staff of the Sri Lanka Army for two months, October to November.
+Commanding operational formations, he served as commander 10th Brigade Group in Kayts and Pooneryn; brigade commander of the 3rd Brigade in Batticaloa and 5th Brigade in Mannar; general officer commanding, 55 Division in Jaffna, the 51 Division in Mirusuvil and the 21 Division, Pompemadu.
+From 2000 to 2002, he was the Security Forces Headquarters – Wanni.
+In 2003 he was deputy chief of staff of the Sri Lanka Army for two months, October to November.

-On November 24, 2003 Kottegoda was appointed Chief of Staff of the Sri Lanka Army.
-With the escalation of hostilities within the ceasefire and peace talks, he was concurrently served as Overall Operational Commander - East; having overall command of all Armed Forces, Police and the Special Task Force units in the Eastern Province of the island.
-On July 1, 2004 he was appointment as Commander of the Sri Lankan Army by President Chandrika Kumaratunga and was promoted to the rank of Lieutenant General.
-He was serving as Army Commander when he retired from the army on December 5, 2005 and having been promoted to the rank of General on his last day of service.
+On November 24, 2003 Kottegoda was appointed chief of staff of the Sri Lanka Army.
+With the escalation of hostilities within the ceasefire and peace talks, he concurrently served as overall operational commander - East; having overall command of all Armed Forces, Police and the Special Task Force units in the Eastern Province of the island.
+On July 1, 2004 he was appointed commander of the Sri Lankan Army by President Chandrika Kumaratunga and was promoted to the rank of lieutenant general.
+He was serving as army commander when he retired from the army on December 5, 2005 and having been promoted to the rank of general on his last day of service.

 Later work

 Kottegoda served as Sri Lankan Ambassador to Brazil and thereafter as Sri Lanka Ambassador to Thailand.
-In April 2019, following the Easter Sunday bombings he was appointed as the Permanent Secretary to the Ministry of Defence by President Sirisena, serving until November 2019 when he was succeeded by Major General Kamal Gunaratne.
+In April 2019, following the Easter Sunday bombings he was appointed the Permanent Secretary to the Ministry of Defence by President Sirisena, serving until November 2019 when he was succeeded by Major General Kamal Gunaratne.
+He has appointed the Chancellor of the General Sir John Kotelawala Defence University in December 2022.